 Ask for a raise.
 Or a promotion.

 Here’s why: If what you say is true, it’s time to consider suing your employer.
-That might sound extreme, but the discrimination you describe isn’t just morally and ethically reprehensible (and un-American, I might add, regardless of the ‘current ideological climate’), it’s in clear violation of any number of laws.
+That might sound extreme, but the treatment you describe isn’t just morally reprehensible, it’s in clear violation of any number of laws.
+(It’s also distinctly un-American, I might add, regardless of the “current ideological climate.”)

-Now, here’s why you should ask for a promotion.
+Which is why you should also ask for a promotion.

-You know, for the most part I’ve been very, very happy with my current employer.
-I certainly appreciate the experience I’ve gained there, and the opportunities I’ve had to grow.
-In fact, I recently approached my manager about taking on a more leadership role, and additional responsibility.
-Unfortunately, he couldn’t offer me anything definite at the moment, so I thought I’d explore my options.
-Your organization seems like an excellent fit.
+You know, for the most part I’ve been very, very happy with my current employer, and appreciate the opportunities I’ve had to learn and grow there.
+In fact, I recently approached my manager about taking on more responsibility, but unfortunately they weren’t able to offer me anything definite at the moment.
+So I thought I’d explore my options.
+Your organization seems like an excellent fit for me!

-That’s it.
-Don’t mention your evangelizing coworkers, your apparent marginalization, or management’s disappointing complicity in this blatant violation of your basic religious freedoms.
-In fact, I’d advise you not to talk about this situation ever again in a professional context, under any circumstances.
-You’ve voiced your concerns to your employer, and had your say.
-Unfortunately, it fell on deaf ears – so put it behind you.
-Anything you say beyond this risks earning you the reputation of a trouble-maker – and that’s not a good look for someone who’s job-hunting either.
+Don’t mention your evangelizing coworkers, the obvious discrimination to which you’ve been subjected, or management’s disappointing complicity in this violation of your basic religious freedoms.
+In fact, I’d advise you not to talk about this experience ever again in a professional context under any circumstances.
+You’ve voiced your concerns, and had your say.
+To express any frustration beyond this is to risk earning the reputation of a trouble-maker or complainer – not a good look for someone engaged in a serious job hunt.